tbadura/jokes/README.md

 # jokes

-This is web application that displays a random joke from The Internet Chuck Norris Database (http://www.icndb.com/).
-This web application was written in Java and uses the Spring Framework.
+This web application will display a random joke from The Internet Chuck Norris Database (http://www.icndb.com/).
+Each time the web page is refreshed, you will get a different Chuck Norris joke.
+The source code is in Java and uses the
+the Spring Framework.

 This project was created using IntelliJ IDEA (IDE).
 Load project by opening pom.xml file.
 To build the project without the IDE, go to the directory where